jenkinsci/github-autostatus-plugin/README.md

-# Autostatus Plugin
+# Job And Stage Monitoring Plugin

-This is a job monitoring plugin, which watches for builds from multibranch projects and send job and stage level stats to various endpoints, including
+This is a job monitoring plugin, which watches for pipeline builds and sends job and stage level stats to various endpoints, including

 - Github (to see pending/success/error status from your PR)
 - InfluxDB (for building monitoring dashboards).

-It doesn't require modifying your Jenkinsfiles - once installed, it automatically provides stats for all multibranch jobs ran on the Jenkins master.
+Since it watches for changes from all pipeline jobs, it doesn't require modifying your Jenkinsfiles - once installed, it automatically provides stats for all pipeline jobs ran on the Jenkins master.

 ## Github status